-In this article, we will talk about when to start thinking about mortgages in Portugal, documentation required and the criteria you need to meet to be able to get financing for a property purchase in Portugal.
+In this article, we will talk about when to start thinking about mortgage in Portugal, documentation required and the criteria you need to meet to be able to get financing for a property purchase in Portugal.

 Mortgage in Portugal

 Portugal has an outstanding reputation for welcoming ex-pats, and the conditions for getting a mortgage are somewhat straightforward.
 In general, mortgages are the most common way to finance the purchase of a property in Portugal.
 Both residents and non-residents can apply for a mortgage from Portuguese banks.